yuekaizhang/dynamo/components/planner/README.md

 ## Backends

 1. `local` - uses circus to start/stop worker subprocesses
-2. `kubernetes` - uses the kubernetes API to adjust replicas of each component's resource definition.
-This is a work in progress and not currently available
+2. `kubernetes` - uses the kubernetes API to adjust replicas of the DynamoGraphDeployment resource, which automatically scales the corresponding worker pods up or down

 ## Local Backend (LocalPlanner)